sediqa01/Word-Guessing-Game/README.md

    There are many feature available in this app that can help the player to guess faster and better like:

-- **Hint *** The Hint option provides a clue to guess accodingly.
+- **Hint** The Hint option provides a clue to guess accodingly.
-- **Remaining Guess *** The Remaining Guess show the chance of making wrong guess.
+- **Remaining Guess** The Remaining Guess show the chance of making wrong guess.
 - **Worng letter** Worng letter option which assist player to avoid wrong guess.
 - **Reset Button** The Reset button , it restart the game.
-- **Answer *** Another features is that when the game is over the answer will appear on inputs squer.
+- **Answer** Another features is that when the game is over the answer will appear on inputs squer.

 ![image](assets/readMeImage/feature.PNG)

+### Features Left to Imlement
+When there is time ,I'd like to expand this Game to include player score and timing.

 # Testing